kpdyer/fteproxy-builder/README.md

 fteproxy-builder
 ================

-This is a helper-project, which builds fteproxy for all of its target platforms.
+This is a collection of scripts that build fteproxy for all of its target platforms.

-fteproxy-builder requires OSX, and has been tested on OSX 10.9.
+The initial release of fteproxy-builder requires OSX, and has been tested on OSX 10.9.

 Overview